-There are a number of new starters joining the business and once the training programme is complete the learning and development team want to store the resources on Confluence for the new employees to access.
+The Confluence Slack integration is beneficial within HR too.
+For instance, there are a number of new starters joining the business and once the training programme is complete the learning and development team want to store the resources on Confluence for the new employees to access.
 This will allow them to have easy access to the training documents they need in one.
 The new employees will also be added to a Slack channel where they can ask questions and get support as part of their onboarding.

 The learning and development team add the documentation to Confluence and apply a page permissions workflow using Workflows for Confluence.
 Once the training course has been completed, the page permissions are changed so that the new employees will have access to the Confluence page.

 Using a Slack webhook, a notification is sent to the new starters’ Slack channel letting them know the documents are ready and there for them to refer to.
 The new starters feel support and it’s a seamless onboarding experience.

 If you haven’t used Workflows for Confluence yet, you can try it for free today.